Understanding what causes headaches and finding treatments to relieve the pain

 Migraine triggers.
 Although a migraine can come on without warning, it is often set off by a trigger.
 The things that set off a migraine vary from person to person, but a migraine sufferer usually remains sensitive to the same triggers.
 The table lists some of the most common ones.

-Major migraine triggers for men
+Major migraine triggers

-Symptoms.
+Migraine symptoms.
 Migraines often begin in the evening or during sleep.
 In some people, the attacks are preceded by several hours of fatigue, depression, and sluggishness or by irritability and restlessness.
 Because migraine symptoms vary widely, at least half of all migraine sufferers think they have sinus or tension headaches, not migraines.

 About 20% of migraines begin with one or more neurological symptoms called an aura.
 Visual complaints are most common.
 They may include halos, sparkles or flashing lights, wavy lines, and even temporary loss of vision.
 The aura may also produce numbness or tingling on one side of the body, especially the face or hand.
 Some patients develop aura symptoms without getting headaches; they often think they are having a stroke, not a migraine.

 The majority of migraines develop without an aura.
 In typical cases, the pain is on one side of the head, often beginning around the eye and temple before spreading to the back of the head.
 The pain is frequently severe and is described as throbbing or pulsating.
 Nausea is common, and many migraine patients have a watering eye, a running nose, or congestion.
 If these symptoms are prominent, they may lead to a misdiagnosis of sinus headaches.
-One way to remember the features of migraine is to use the word POUND (P is for pulsating pain; O for one-day duration of severe untreated attacks; U for unilateral (one-sided) pain; N for nausea and vomiting; D for disabling intensity).
+One way to remember the features of migraine is to use the word POUND

-Treatment.
+Migraine treatment.
 If you spot a migraine in its very earliest stages, you may be able to control it with nonprescription pain relievers.
 Acetaminophen, aspirin, ibuprofen, naproxen, and a combination of pain medications and caffeine are all effective — if you take a full dose very early in the attack.
 The anti-nausea drug metoclopramide (Reglan) may enhance the activity of NSAIDs.

 The problem gets its name because the headaches tend to come in clusters, with one to eight headaches a day during a one- to three-month period every year or two, often at the same time of year.
 The pain always strikes one side of the head and is very severe.
 The eye on the painful side is red and watery, the eyelid may droop, and the nose runs or is blocked.
 The attack starts abruptly and lasts for 30 to 60 minutes.
 Most sufferers become restless and agitated during the attack; unable to sit still, they pace, jog in place, or beat their head against a wall.
 Nausea and sensitivity to light and sound may accompany the pain.